How to Get a Stripped Oil Pan Bolt off?

 Conclusion

-If you’re working on your car and find that a oil pan bolt is stripped, don’t worry.
+If you’re working on your car and find that an oil pan bolt is stripped, don’t worry.
 There are a few ways that you can get it off.
 One way is to use a screw extractor.

 This is a tool that you can insert into the stripped bolt and then turn in order to remove it.
 Another way is to use a drill bit.
 You’ll want to be careful with this method, as you don’t want to damage the oil pan.

 But if done correctly, you should be able to drill through the center of the bolt and then remove it.
-If neither of these methods work, then your last resort would be to cut the head off of the bolt with a saw or grinder.
+If neither of these methods works, then your last resort would be to cut the head off the bolt with a saw or grinder.
 This will obviously cause some damage, but it’s better than having a stripped oil pan bolt that you can’t remove!

 About the author